MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 This version includes the following new features, fixes, and enhancements for the unified labeling scanner and client:

+- **Support for DKE labels with user-defined permissions**.
+This version of the unified labeling client and scanner supports DKE labels with user-defined permissions.

+    For more information, see [Azure Information Protection tenant keys](../plan-implement-tenant-key.md#double-key-encryption-dke) and [Double Key Encryption for Microsoft 365](/microsoft-365/compliance/double-key-encryption).

 - **Client usage logging in the Windows event log**.
 The unified labeling client now [logs user activity to the local Windows event log](clientv2-admin-guide-files-and-logging.md#usage-logging-for-the-azure-information-protection-client).

 - **Verbose logging for removing protection via PowerShell**    This version of the unified labeling client supports verbose logging for removing protection with the [Set-AIPFileLabel](/powershell/module/azureinformationprotection/set-aipfilelabel) PowerShell cmdlet.